What Is Botox?

 Some considerations for Botox or Xeomin injection candidacy might be:

-- If you do not have issues with injections.
+- You do not have issues with injections.

 - If you have been diagnosed with chronic headaches.